philz-stizles/hospitality-system/README.md

   ```

   When you run the above command, docker will spin up the application container as well as a mongodb container.
   You need to wait until all containers are up and running.
+If you are running it for the first time, it will take a while.

   Application would be available at: